Common Car Insurance Scams

 Premium Skimming

 In this scam, the agent pockets part of your premium payment and sends only a portion to the insurer.
-This can result in reduced coverage or policy cancellation without your knowledge.
+This results in reduced coverage or policy cancellation without your knowledge.

 errorCheck icon